ankitects/anki-manual/src/platform/windows/startup-issues.md

 ## No error, but app does not appear

-Recently there have been some reports of Anki failing to appear, without any error message showing up.
-If you run into this situation, you can either:
+If you start Anki and it fails to appear, without any error message, you can try the following:

-- Some users reported that the problems stopped after they disconnected multiple/external displays.
+- Disconnect multiple/external displays.
-- Install the [latest Anki version](https://apps.ankiweb.net/) (try both qt6 and qt5)
+- Install the [latest Anki version](https://apps.ankiweb.net/) (try both qt6 and qt5).
-- Or you can try [adjusting your decimal separator](https://forums.ankiweb.net/t/windows-update-broke-anki/1822/75) if it is not a period.
+- Adjust [your decimal separator](https://forums.ankiweb.net/t/windows-update-broke-anki/1822/75), if it is not a period.
-- Or you can try the old 2.1.35-alternate build of Anki.
+- Install the old [2.1.35-alternate build](https://github.com/ankitects/anki/releases/tag/2.1.35) of Anki.

 ## Windows updates